Gas-liquid phase separation at zero temperature: mechanical interpretation and implications for gelation: Abstract

 \section{Abstract}

-The relation between glasses and gels has been intensely debated for decades; however, the transition between these two phases remains elusive.
-In this study, we conducted numerical experiments of athermal quasistatic decompression to investigate a gas-liquid phase separation, which is one of the main gel formation processes.
-A normal mode analysis revealed that the phase separation is signaled by the vanishing of the lowest eigenenergy, similar to plastic events under shear.
+The relationship between glasses and gels has been intensely debated for decades; however, the transition between these two phases remains elusive.
+To investigate a gel formation process in the zero-temperature limit and its relation to the glass phase, we conducted numerical experiments on athermal quasistatic decompression.
+During decompression, the system experiences a cavitation event similar to phase separation and this is a gelation process at zero temperature.
+A normal mode analysis revealed that the phase separation is signaled by the vanishing of the lowest eigenenergy, similar to plastic events of glasses under shear.
 One primary difference from the shear-induced plasticity is that the vanishing mode experiences a qualitative change in its spatial energy distribution at the phase separation point.
-These findings enable us to define gelation based on mechanics.
+These findings enable us to define the glass-gel phase boundary based on mechanics.